 Zap

-- Failure to pass, or a test delay exceeding 6 hours, moves the Node to the Zap Fail state for further analysis.
+- A failure to pass, or a test delay that exceeds 6 hours, moves the Node to the Zap Fail state for further analysis.

 Test